‘Dance Moms’ Abby Lee Miller Loses Two Jobs Due To Impending Sentencing

 Although her sentencing is due to take place on May 8, she is already losing jobs due to the impending hearing.
 Since having quit Dance Moms, it is unclear what Abby Lee Miller is doing in order to make ends meet, but one of them was clearly doing meet and greets where fans paid a pretty penny to hear her speak.

-Abby Lee Miller was set to dish the gossip to fans paying $65 a ticket in Brooklyn and New Jersey this Easter weekend, but due to her impending sentencing, the judge quashed her ability to travel forcing Miller to cancel the event due to “uncontrollable circumstances.”
+Abby Lee Miller was set to dish the gossip to fans paying $65 a ticket in Brooklyn and New Jersey this Easter weekend, but due to her impending sentencing, the judge quashed her ability to travel, forcing Miller to cancel the event due to “uncontrollable circumstances.”

 The event promised all of the dirt for those willing to shell out $65 to see the former dance coach spill her tea.